 Year 9: Simplification of square and cubic roots

-What are Square Roots?
+What are square roots?

 A square root of a number is a value that, when multiplied by itself, equals the original number.
 We use the symbol √ to represent square roots.